matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 a) Create a bucket with the same name as website name (Name of bucket should match DNS name off the website).
 Verify that the domain is owned by you.
 b) Copy the files to the bucket.
 Add index and error html files for better user experience.
-c) Add member allUsers and grant storage Object Viewer option.
+c) Add member 'allUsers' and grant storage Object Viewer option.
 Select Allow Public Access.

 208) Database Primer?
 Answer: Databases provide organized and persistent storage for your data.
 To choose between different databases types, we